No meetings are scheduled at this time.

 $350,000 in Caltrans grant funding for the development of a case study on behalf of the Grand Boulevard Initiative to develop 30% conceptual design drawings for pedestrian and bicycle safety improvements on El Camino Real (between Charter and Maple streets), building off of the approved El Camino Real Corridor Plan.
 Case study areas in Redwood City and Palo Alto were chosen based on their high opportunity to improve bicycle and pedestrian safety and access on El Camino Real.
 You can find out more through the study's Frequently Asked Questions.

-Based on input received and building off of the El Camino Real Corridor Plan, the consultant has prepared draft conceptual designs.
-These drafts will be presented to the Complete Streets Advisory Committee on Tuesday, August 14, 2018, followed by a second round of community outreach.
+Based on input received and building off of the El Camino Real Corridor Plan, the consultant prepared draft conceptual designs.
+These drafts were presented to the Complete Streets Advisory Committee on August 14, 2018.

 - Revise the draft conceptual designs based on community input.